Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/sdks/javascript-sdk.md

 |`version_name` | `true`|

 !!!warning
-    The *trackingOptions* configurations only prevent default properties from being tracked on new projects, with no existing data.
-If you have a project with existing data that you would like to stop collecting the default properties for, please contact our Support team at support.amplitude.com.
+    The `trackingOptions` configurations only prevent default properties from being tracked on new projects that have no existing data.
+     If you have a project with existing data that you would like to stop collecting the default properties for, please contact the Support team at support.amplitude.com.
       Note that the existing data isn't deleted.

 ### Setting Custom User ID